YJPL/film-storyboards/README.md

 `gulp watch`

-This command builds the site locally on port 3000, with [Browsersync](https://www.browsersync.io) so you can quickly revise design changes.(the project uses Gulp `CLI version 2.0.1` / Local version `4.0.0`)
+This command builds the site locally on port 3000, with [Browsersync](https://www.browsersync.io) so you can quickly revise design changes.

 # Copyright / License